Special Weather Statement issued for Eastern Las Animas County by NWS - NewsBreak

 Special Weather Statement issued for Eastern Las Animas County by NWS

-Effective: 2021-09-14 19:53:00 MDT Expires: 2021-09-14 21:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Effective: 2021-09-14 18:05:00 MDT Expires: 2021-09-14 18:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
 A Severe Thunderstorm Watch remains in effect until 900 PM MDT for southeastern Colorado.
-Target Area: Eastern Las Animas County; Trinidad Vicinity, Western Las Animas County Below 7500 Ft A strong thunderstorm will impact portions of central Las Animas County through 900 PM MDT At 812 PM MDT, Doppler radar was tracking a strong thunderstorm over Thatcher, or 37 miles northeast of Trinidad, moving east at 25 mph.
-HAZARD...Winds in excess of 40 mph and pea size hail.
+Target Area: Eastern Las Animas County; Southern Sangre De Cristo Mountains Between 7500 and 11000 Ft; Trinidad Vicinity, Western Las Animas County Below 7500 Ft A strong thunderstorm will impact portions of south central Las Animas County through 645 PM MDT At 541 PM MDT, Doppler radar was tracking a strong thunderstorm 8 miles south of Hoehne, or 9 miles east of Trinidad, moving east at 20 mph.
+HAZARD...Wind gusts up to 50 mph and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-This storm will remain over mainly rural areas of central Las Animas County.
-MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Locations impacted include Trinchera and Branson.
+MAX HAIL SIZE...0.75 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0